leetcoders-unite/yongkhengs/README.md

 All submissions will be in Java
 ## Easy
 - 13 - Roman to numeral
+- 35 - Search Insert Position
-- 58 - Length of last word
+- 58 - Length of last wordq
 - 412 - FizzBuzz
 - 876 - Middle of the Linked List
 - 1343 - Number of Steps to Reduce a Number to Zero